 When you check your breasts, try to be aware of any changes that are different for you.

-- a new lump in your breast or underarm (armpit)
+a lump in your breast or underarm (armpit)

 Most breast changes are not likely to be breast cancer.
-However, if you find a change in your breast that’s unusual for you, see your doctor without delay.
+However, if you find a change in your breast that’s unusual for you, see your doctor without delay for assessment.